-Provisional Permit.
+Provisional Permit

-A provisional permit is a one-time permit that may be issued by the local Health Authority I a food service establishment changes ownership but the menu and equipment layout remains unchanged, and upon inspection the establishment achieves a score of at least 80 with no imminent health hazards.
-The provisional permit expires within 60 days of permit issuance.
+A provisional permit is a one-time permit that may be issued by the local Health Authority when a food service establishment changes ownership but the menu and equipment layout remains unchanged, and upon inspection the establishment achieves a score of at least an 80 with no imminent health hazards.
+The provisional permit expires within 60 calendar days of permit issuance.
 This time allows the operator to repair "noncompliant construction or equipment problems" while obtaining their food service permit.
-All noncompliant construction or expiration of the provisional permit is expiration date in order to obtain a food service permit and continuing operation.
+All noncompliant construction or equipment problems must be corrected prior to the Provisional permit's expiration date in order to obtain a food service permit and continuing operation.